Do you ever feel like you are running on empty?

 Although this article is not from the perspective of war, I thought the definition was fitting and could be applied to our everyday life.

 In our existence, things happen.
 We live, learn, and grow.
-We make plans, experience disappointments, we fail, and we succeed.
+We make plans, experience disappointments, fail, and succeed.
 As we encounter the things, we can’t control coupled with the things that result from our own actions, good or bad we earnestly try to keep our heads above water in our perpetual journey for our lifetime.

 It is this journey that can become the enemy of our souls, that is waiting to harm or destroy our very being but for the power of being able to withdraw from it routinely.